anthony-khong/fundas/README.md

     ][[col_name0, col_name1, col_name3]].merge(other_dataframe, 'inner', [col_name0])
 ```

-We are only doing very basic operations, but the intent is clearly lost in the syntax.
-It's extremely tempting to replace the name with the less informative `df`, shorten a commonly used column and declare intermidiate variables as such:
+We are only doing very basic operations, but the intent is lost in the syntax.
+It's extremely tempting to replace the name with the less informative `df`, shorten a commonly used column to `col` and declare intermidiate variables as such:

 ```python
 select_ix = (df.col % 2 == 0) & (df.col <= 10) & (df.col >= 60)